awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Go.md

 + `dbName` – The database that you want to access
 + `dbUser` – The database account that you want to access
-+ `dbHost` – The endpoint of the DB cluster that you want to access
++ `dbHost` – The endpoint of the DB cluster that you want to access **Note**
+You cannot use a custom Route 53 DNS record or an Aurora custom endpoint instead of the DB cluster endpoint to generate the authentication token\.
 + `dbPort` – The port number used for connecting to your DB cluster
 + `region` – The AWS Region where the DB cluster is running